arham-25/arham-25/README.md

 ## Hi there 👋
 I am Abir and I am a CSE undergrad student passionate about AI and its implementations.
-Also passionate about IOT and automation
+Also passionate about IoT,Automations and Embedded systems
 <!--
 **arham-25/arham-25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.